kebireri/secureNetworking/bicep/modules/README.md

 - The deprecated rule has been **commented out in code** (for documentation) and replaced by a rule that allows management traffic only from the **Bastion subnet**.

 This update improves the network’s security posture by eliminating exposed SSH ports while maintaining documented traceability for historical context.

+## Phase 3 (Update):

+This phase expands the secure network architecture into a hub and spoke topology by creating a new Spoke VNet (vnet-spoke) and connecting it privately to the existing Hub VNet (secureLabVnet) through Azure VNet Peering.

+The spoke network hosts an App VM within a dedicated subnet (AppSubnet), accessible only through internal routes from the hub.

+Peering allows seamless, low latency communication between both VNets over Azure’s private backbone without using public IPs or internet routing, while maintaining full isolation and independent control of each network.

+This configuration supports centralized management and shared services in the hub, such as Bastion, with application workloads securely deployed in the spoke